preciofishbone/OmniaDocsG2/blocks/text/index.rst

 **Note!** Not all options are shown in the image.

 Select the format options that should be available for editors.
-You can order the options by grapping the icon to the far roght and drag them to the desired position.
+You can change the order for the options (left to right) by grabbing the icon to the far right and drag them to the desired position.

-Note the cogwheel by "Heading".
+Note the cog wheel by "Heading".
 When you select Heading you can choose which one of the formats to use, for example:

 .. image:: text-settings-heading.png

 + **Default Text Color**: You can select default text color here.
-Author can change that using the format options (regarding Custom Rich Text - if you select that format option to be available).
+Authors can change that using the format options (regarding Custom Rich Text - if you select that format option to be available, that is).
 + **Help text**: Here you can add a help text for the editor, for example to make it clear what kind of content should be added to the block.
 The help text is shown when no content is added, and when the block is edited.
 The help text is never shown to users as it's not shown for a published version of the page.

 Here's an example of help text: